 I’m a freelance journalist and essayist.
 I have eclectic interests and write about a range of topics including art, culture, food, lifestyle, and the immigrant experience.
 Some things I’ve written about include: Los Angeles, farmers markets, fusion restaurants, Russian-speaking banquet halls, immigrant nostalgia, useless bodies, relationships, friendship breakups, friendship coaches, shame, cockroaches, a dinner cruise, post-Soviet writers, what it means to be a good immigrant daughter, cheeky paintings of modern fairytales, and a queer cruising paradise.
 My essays have been featured in the LAist newsletter, New York Times newsletter, and in Memoir Monday.
 I was a guest on LAist 89.3 Morning Edition, All Things Considered, and Air Talk with Larry Mantle reporting on my story, LA Runs on Fusion Cuisine.
 Check out more of my writing here.

 ︎ Campaign Manager

 I led the marketing campaign for the grand opening of seven new K Line stations in South Los Angeles.
 The campaign consisted of paid, owned, and earned media and amounted to thousands of new Metro riders opening weekend.
+My tag line “Connect to Creativity” was featured in the New York Times.
 I also worked closely with Mobolaji at DreamSeeker Media on an artful promotional video.

 ︎ Metro Micro